 What to book ahead in Venice and what can stay flexible

 Venice does not require overbooking everything, but a few headline experiences are much smoother with advance planning.
-The trick is to reserve only what genuinely benefits from timed entry or packaged logistics.
+The trick is to reserve only what genuinely benefits from timed entry, performance dates or packaged boat logistics, while leaving enough flexibility for weather, walking fatigue and tides.

 These answers are built around the real questions travelers ask before deciding what Venice is actually worth doing.